 - A winter storm after a late season hurricane drops temperatures below freezing.
 Pipes freeze and burst and though far from the coast, the home is flooded causing thousands of dollars in damage.
 This was hurricane Sandy.

-- An elderly couple perishes during a heat wave during a week-long summer power outage—their air conditioner useless without power
+- An elderly couple perishes in a summer heat wave during a week-long power outage—their air conditioner useless without power.
+This was Chicago.

 Peace of mind can come in the form of a standby generator.
 It doesn’t matter if you’re home or not.
 Just moments after the outage occurs, the generator begins supplying power automatically.

 This Holiday Season, Consider Giving Peace of Mind with a Standby Generator

 - Air conditioners cool the house in summer.

 - The furnace keeps the house warm in winter.

 - Sump pumps keep the basement dry.

 - You have lights and can prepare meals.

 - There’s no need to take shelter at a hotel or with relatives.